johno/pixyll/_posts/2022-08-03-partnership_disadvantages.md

 Come to think of it, they're kind of like water...

 Basic.

 Unchanging.

 Simple.

 Why would anyone in their right mind choose a Partnership?

-Because, just like water is the base of life...
+Just like water is the base of life...

 Your Partnership is the base of your future in business.